 New cardholders will receive 45,000 bonus points after spending $1,000 within the first 90 days of membership.
-This isn’t as lucrative as something like the Hilton Honors American Express Surpass® Card* that offers: 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases on the Hilton Honors American Express Surpass Card in the first 3 months of card membership.
-Plus, you can earn up to $130 in Statement Credits on eligible purchases made on the Card at any of the Hilton family hotels in the first 12 months of Membership.
+This isn’t as lucrative as something like the Hilton Honors American Express Surpass® Card* that offers: 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases in the first 3 months of card membership.
 The Chase Sapphire Preferred® Card, also a great starter travel card, offers 60,000 bonus points for cardholders who spend $4,000 in the first three months.
 The Wyndham Business Credit Card’s low spending requirement, however, does make the welcome offer more accessible for cardholders who may not be doing as much initial spending.

 Each year on the cardholder’s anniversary date of activating their membership, 15,000 bonus points are automatically awarded.
 Other rewards credit cards have comparable points systems, but few offer that amount of automatic bonus points annually.

 There is no limit to the amount of points that cardholders can earn.
 For all of your business travel, qualifying purchases made at any of Wyndham’s locations will earn 8X points per dollar.

 Gas purchases are also eligible for 8X points per dollar.
 Business spending on eligible marketing, advertising and utilities expenses earn 5X points per dollar.
 All other purchases that your business may require, such as supplies, inventory or maintenance, receive 1X point per dollar (Wyndham timeshare resort down payments are excluded and will not earn points.).